The Suomi College of Arts and Sciences (SCAS) provides academic programs that prepare students to meet the challenges of a rapidly changing world.

-SCAS offers Bachelor of Arts (B.A.) degrees in Biology, Communication, Criminal Justice, English, History, Liberal Studies, Philosophy, Psychology and Sociology.
-The college hosts two associate degree programs: an associate degree in General Studies (AGS), including English as a Second Language (ESL) certificate program, and associate of applied science (A.A.S.) in Criminal Justice.
+SCAS offers Bachelor of Arts (B.A.) degrees in Biology, Criminal Justice, English, History, Liberal Studies, Psychology, and Sociology, and Bachelor of Science (B.S.) degrees in Biology and Psychology.
+The college hosts two associate degrees: an Associates in General Studies (A.G.S.) and an Associates of Applied Science (A.A.S.) in Criminal Justice.

 Suomi college of arts & sciences News

 News and Notes from Finlandia's College of Arts & Sciences

 English alum Max Malone’s success provides the #spookyseason you’ve been seeking

 Max Malone (’14), has been busy since graduating from Finlandia University with a degree in English.
 He’s held a number of jobs including being a tutor, a survey drafter and fiber designer, content producer and creative writer.
 In 2018, Malone graduated from Kansas State University with a Master of Arts in English Language and Literature.
 He has written numerous episodes for the renowned fictional horror podcast, the NoSleep Podcast, and also recently wrote two 15-episode seasons [...]

 ISAD 2020 BFA Diploma Works Virtual Reception Set for Oct.
 22